 All our cells need energy to grow and function, including cancer cells.
 Simply put, our cells usually generate energy by breaking down sugar (glucose).
 To do this, they use a process known as the Krebs cycle, which takes place in tiny structures within the cell called mitochondria (the ‘power stations’ of the cell).

 But cancer cells bypass this cycle and produce energy using a simpler process, known as glycolysis, which takes place outside the mitochondria in the cell’s cytoplasm (the main part of the cell).
+This was first noticed by Nobel prize-winning German scientist Otto Warburg back in the 1920s.

 Mitochondria play a crucial role in cells.
 As well as generating energy for the cell, they can also trigger the cell to die if it is faulty – a process that helps stop cancers from forming in the first place.